 - A contrast fluid is injected into the catheter and, as it flows inside the heart, X-ray films are made of the path the fluid takes throughout the heart, checking blood flow and for any blockage.

 - Blood pressure measurements are taken.

 - Blood samples are drawn from a number of vessels and heart chambers, which will allow for calculation of heart function and flow characteristics.

-Your child will remain in the recovery area until fully awake from the procedure and no bleeding is observed at the site.
+The patient will remain in the recovery area until fully awake from the procedure and no bleeding is observed at the site.
 Typically, patients are discharged and can go home the same day, but occasionally may stay overnight in the Cardiac Care Unit.
-You will receive written instructions regarding activity restrictions, care of the catheterization site, bathing, and any new medications your child may need to take at home.
+You will receive written instructions regarding activity restrictions, care of the catheterization site, bathing, and any new medications that may need to be taken at home.
 Depending on the results of the cardiac catheterization test, additional tests or procedures may be scheduled to gather further diagnostic information.

 Care Team Approach